LainPavot/CDNFix/README.md

 So why this script?
 -------------------

-For educationnal purpose.
+For educational purpose.
 That's all.

-"Gneu gneu gneu... thats not educationnal, that's just dangerous!"
+"Gneu gneu gneu... thats not educational, that's just dangerous!"

 Yes it is, grumpy human.
-It is for me.
-I did this script for ME to learn how ARP works, how DNS works, etc. So, anybody can code this kind of script (and that's the reason why I did not use scapy to craft packets and used raw sockets).
+It is, for me.
+I did this script for me to learn how ARP, DNS, packets, routers,... worked on a LAN (and that's the reason why I did not use scapy to craft packets and I used raw sockets).
+Anybody can code this kind of script, so no, it's not dangerous to put it on the internet.

-This answers the question of it's inefficiency: it was just a toy and my LAN was my playground.
+I think that also answers the question "why is it inefficienct?": It was just a toy and my LAN (2 computers lol) was my playground.

 And after?
 ----------

 I'll use this script for myself on my LAN.
-I'll ellaborate it, fux the bugs, and that's all.
-I'll perhaps use my pydget library to build a GUI, one day...
+I'll ellaborate it, fix the bugs, and that's all.
+I'll perhaps use my [pydget](https://github.com/BalthazarPavot/pydget) library to build a GUI, one day...